 Basic phones cost around $20-30.
 The SIM cards come in denominations from $5 to $20 and if you’re only making local calls for a couple of weeks $5 will probably be plenty.
 International calls can burn up $20 in a few minutes.

-Don’t lose your original SIM.
+Don’t lose your original SIM (the one you remove to install the Costa Rican SIM).
 If you do you will no longer have a working phone when you get home and it will be a pain to get it replaced.

 Which Service Provider/Company to Use

 A few years ago the government monopoly on cell phone service was opened up to competition and there are now several options.
 The biggest newcomers are Movistar and Claro.

 While there’s a lot of discussion on internet forums, Twitter and Facebook about which company is the best it mostly centers around pricing, packages, traffic, local anomalies in coverage, and customer service for people who live in Costa Rica and want the best coverage at home.